WHO makes loneliness a global health priority with new Commission on Social Connection | KRDO

 The Covid-19 pandemic may have exacerbated those feelings, studies show, with social isolation and loneliness negatively affecting younger people’s depression and anxiety symptoms.

-While humans are social creatures by nature, people get better at socializing with practice, says Dr. Ryan Patel, an adjunct clinical assistant professor of psychiatry at The Ohio State University who studies social connectedness.
+While humans are social creatures by nature, people get better at socializing with practice, says Dr. Ryan Patel, a psychiatrist at The Ohio State University Office of Student Life Counseling and Consultation Services who also studies social connectedness.

 The pandemic’s isolation limited the number of “softer, easy social interactions” that people normally have, and the impact is still felt, especially among young people.